A Nystr\"{o}m Method for Scattering by a Two-layered Medium with a Rough Boundary: Properties of the Two-layered Green Function

-\section{Properties of the two-layered Green function}
+\section{Properties of the Two-layered Green Function}

-In order to prove the well-posedness of boundary value problems and the convergence of the Nystr"{o}m methods, we need to introduce some properties of the two-layered Green function.
+In this section, we present some properties of the two-layered Green function $G(x,y)$, which are useful for the investigation of the well-posedness of the considered boundary value problems and the convergence of the Nystr\"{o}m method in the following two sections.